PingCheng-Wei/DepressionEstimation/README.md

 The overall archetecture of the **Sub-attentional ConvBiLSTM** model:
 ![Sub-attentional_ConvBiLSTM](https://github.com/PingCheng-Wei/DepressionEstimation/blob/main/images/ConvBiLSTM_Sub-Atten.png)

 The CNN layers and BiLSTM blocks are utilized as feature extractors, followed by 8 different attentional late fusion layers with 8 classification heads.
-For more detail, please refer to the [bachelor's thesis](https://github.com/PingCheng-Wei/DepressionEstimation/blob/main/BA_Ping-Cheng%20Wei.pdf).
+For more detail, please refer to the [paper](https://cvhci.anthropomatik.kit.edu/publications_2307.php).

 The archetecture of each attentional fusion layer, which includes a gobal attention and a local attention, could be illustrated as below:
 ![attentional fusion layer](https://github.com/PingCheng-Wei/DepressionEstimation/blob/main/images/Attentional_Fusion_Block.png)